-Welcome to Piano Project Fall 2021!
+Welcome to the Piano Project!

 To protect our teachers, students, and the surrounding members of our community we ask you to please stay home if your child is sick.
 If your child has a rash, fever, stomach virus or any other contagious illness, please stay home.
 Take care of them and us.
 Children must be free of fever (any temperature above 98.6 degrees) for at least 24 hours without the use of fever-reducing medication to attend a class.
-This is especially important this year during the transition to in-person learning.

 Students must be present at all Tuesday individual lessons as well as group classes.
 Our young teachers are undergraduate and graduate students enrolled in a variety of highly demanding music degrees at the Butler School of Music.
-Each student’s lesson time is scheduled very carefully in consideration with many demands our teachers have to meet.
+Each student’s lesson time is scheduled very carefully in consideration with the many demands our teachers must meet.
 Makeup lessons are not a part of our policy.
 Should your child miss a lesson, a possible makeup lesson will be entirely up to the courtesy of the teacher.

 If a student acquires more than two unexcused absences, lessons or group classes, in a single semester, that student will be placed on probation.
-Any further missed lessons will require a conference with Dr. Denenburg, the program's director, to determine whether the student will remain in the program.
+Any further missed lessons will require a conference with Dr. Denenburg, to determine whether the student will remain in the program.
 Illness or family emergencies will be considered excused absences.